GMC-Modding-Team/Community-Mod-Compilation-Deprecated/Documents/Updating_Legacy_JSON.md

 ---
 # blueprint
 If you've been directed here from the linting section, it is because you have the parameter "blueprint": "", when it should be "blueprint": [ " " ], - A blueprint must always be enclosed in an array.
-Since this doesn't actually effect the game in any way (blueprint is exclusively used in the code), adding it exclusively for the purpose of linting should be enough.
+Since this doesn't actually effect the game in any way (blueprint is exclusively used in the code), adding it just for the purpose of linting should be enough.

 ---
 # bullet_resist